ricardo85x/OpenPandoraBox/README.md

 ##

-This frontend will look for gamelist.xml, to get the path, name, desc, image and video.
+This frontend will look for gamelist.xml to get the path, name, desc, image and video.

 You can generate a gamelist.xml for each platform with a external tool like skraper.

 ### If you have a emulationstation installation like batocera/recalbox somewhere, just copy the base ROM folder somewhere on pandora box, install the retroarch cores and you are done.